 Provenance: Richard T. Siri Collection

-The green-colored Dr. Wonser example is considered one of the top Western bitters.
+The green glass Dr. Wonser’s U.S.A.
+Indian Root Bitters example is considered one of the top western bitters.
 Green examples have been dug in Auburn and Petaluma, California.
 Broken green examples have been dug on the California-Nevada border and in Carson City, Nevada.
 A number of undamaged and many broken examples were dug in Virginia City, Nevada in 1998.

-Wm.
-Hawkins displays seven dozen of his U. S. A. Indian Root Bitters at the San Francisco Fair on September 1st, 1870.
-Hawkins placed a second advertisement (in a different style format) in the San Francisco Daily Examiner newspaper on December 17th, 1870, this ad ran for 1 month.
-The location of his manufactory and depot was now located at 418 Sacramento St., San Francisco.
+We first start seeing advertising in 1870 as William Hawkins displayed seven dozen of his Dr. Wonser’s U. S. A. Indian Root Bitters at the San Francisco State Fair on September 1st of that year.
+Hawkins also placed advertisements in the San Francisco Daily Examiner newspaper on December 17th, 1870.
+The location of his manufactory and depot was located at 418 Sacramento Street in San Francisco.

 The Carlyn Ring and W.C.
 Ham listing in Bitters Bottles is as follows:

 W 146 DR. WONSER’S ( au ) / U.S.A. / INDIAN ROOT / BITTERS // c //

 L … Dr. I. H. Wonser’s U.S.A.
 Indian Root Bitters, Distributor and Manufacturers, San Francisco